Are you thinking of blogging for fun, not profit?

 I’m very pleased with the speeds I’m getting for my blog.
 And, in part, this is due to the hosting service with Krystal.

-Now, if you’ve looked at my home-page you’ll have noticed that it is basically just a gateway to the content in the site.
-It only has two pictures and a small amount of text.
+Now, if you’ve looked at my home page you’ll have noticed that it is basically just a gateway to the content on the site.
+It has two pictures, a small amount of text, and links to various posts within the blog.

 So, in fairness, that’s not a true representation of the speed that you might experience while browsing the various pages and posts on the site.